Figure 1. The NI cDAQ-918x Gigabit Ethernet chassis expand the NI CompactDAQ platform to remote or distributed measurement applications.

 1. Ethernet Data Acquisition

-Ethernet offers two advantages over other common PC peripheral buses: long cabling lengths and network infrastructure.
+Ethernet offers three advantages over other common PC peripheral buses: long cabling lengths, network infrastructure, and ruggedness.
 Ethernet is ideal for taking measurements at distances beyond the 5 m limit of a USB cable.
 A single CAT 5E cable can reach 100 m before needing a switch or router to carry the signal farther.
 Furthermore, many IT departments have standardized on Gigabit Ethernet (IEEE 802.3ab) as the foundation of their corporate networks.

 Figure 2.
 You can access an NI CompactDAQ Ethernet chassis from anywhere with an IP network connection.

-2. Zero Configuration Networking
+3. Zero Configuration Networking

 Traditionally, the process of network configuration and administration has not been for the timid.
-To make networking technology more accessible to the non-IT professional, NI CompactDAQ Ethernet chassis uses the Zero Configuration Networking (Zeroconf) standard.
+To make networking technology more accessible to the non-IT professional, NI CompactDAQ Ethernet chassis use the Zeroconf standard.
 Zeroconf is a collection of three technologies:

 With Zeroconf technology, you can plug an NI CompactDAQ system directly into your computer or local subnet, and it appears automatically in the NI Measurement & Automation Explorer (MAX) configuration utility without any network setup or configuration.

-Watch a video demonstration of the Web-Based Configuration for NI CompactDAQ
+Watch a video demonstration of the web-based configuration for NI CompactDAQ

-3. Mixed Measurements with Multiple Timing Engines
+4. Mixed Measurements With Multiple Timing Engines